isabella232/hdinsight-storm-azure-data-lake-store/README.md

     When prompted, enter the password used when creating the SSH user for the cluster.
 If you used a public key instead of a password, you may need to use the `-i` parameter to specify the path to the matching private key.

-    > [AZURE.NOTE] If you are using a Windows client for development, you may not have an `scp` command.
+    Note: If you are using a Windows client for development, you may not have an `scp` command.
 If so, you can use `pscp`, which is available from [http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).

 2. Once the upload completes, use the following to connect to the HDInsight cluster using SSH.
 Replace __USER__ with the SSH user name you used when creating the cluster.
 Replace __CLUSTERNAME__ with the name of the cluster.